HariSekhon/DevOps-Bash-tools/README.md

   - `markdown_replace_repos.sh` - replaces the repos block of a given markdown file.
 Used to keep my GitHub repos Other Repos sections updated
   - `mdl_list_indentations.sh`- runs Markdownlint `mdl` command and prefixes the spaces count to each offending line of MD005 (inconsistent list indentations).
 Workaround for [Markdownlint issue #1514](https://github.com/DavidAnson/markdownlint/issues/1514)
   - `markdown_list_indentations.sh` - prefixes number of spaces before each list item for comparison to MarkdownLint MD005 inconsistent list indentation error
+  - `markdown_columns_to_table.sh` - converts text columns separated by whitespace to a Markdown table with vertically aligned column pipe chars.
+Combine with scripts like `domains_subdomains_environments.sh` to generate the markdown documentation of your domains and subdomains per project and environment

 ### CI/CD - Continuous Integration / Continuous Deployment